mattyoung101/tamara/papers/thesis/pages/chapters/method.typ

 ) <lst:notdfftmr>

 === Formal verification
-Formal verification is increasingly being pursued in the development of FPGAs and ASICs as part of a comprehensive design verification methodology.
-The foundations for the formal verification of digital circuits extend back to traditional Boolean algebra and set theory in discrete mathematics.
-Building on these foundations, digital circuit verification can be represented as a Boolean satisfiability ("SAT") problem.
-#TODO("Describe SAT in more detail")
-Via the Cook-Levin theorem, as proved by Karp @Karp1972, we know that SAT is an NP-complete problem (i.e. there is likely no polynomial time solution).
-Despite this, there exist a number of fast-enough SAT solvers @Sorensson2005 @Audemard2018, that make the verification of Boolean circuits using SAT a tractable problem.

-However, on large and complex designs, using SAT solvers directly on multi-bit buses can be slow.
-Instead, Satisfiability Modulo Theories (SMT) solvers can be used instead.
-SMT is a generalisation of SAT that introduces richer types such as bit vectors, integers, and reals @Barrett2018.
-Solving satisfiability modulo theories is still at least NP-complete, sometimes undecidable.
-Most SMT solvers either depend on or "call out" to an underlying SAT solver.
-One such SMT solver that uses this approach is Bitwuzla @Niemetz2023.
-Others, however, such as Z3 @Moura2008 include their own SAT logic and other methods for computing solutions.
-The speed of SMT solvers is very important when performing formal verification of digital circuits, and there is a yearly SMT solving competition to encourage the development and analysis of high-performance SMT solvers
-@Weber2019.

-For TaMaRa specifically, formal verification is abstracted through the use of Yosys' `eqy`, `mcy` and `sby` (SymbiYosys) tools. `eqy` is used for formal equivalence checking between two circuits, and is responsible for partitioning the input circuit to a form suitable for equivalence checking.
+For TaMaRa specifically, formal verification is abstracted through the use of Yosys' `eqy` tool, and by extension its usage of the `sby`(SymbiYosys) tool. `eqy` is used for formal equivalence checking between two circuits, and is responsible for partitioning the input circuit to a form suitable for equivalence checking.
 This is then sent on to `sby`, which in turn transforms the circuit into a suitable SMT proof for an SMT solver.
-TaMaRa was going to use the Bitwuzla @Niemetz2023 solver, but due to upstream issues with both Yosys and Bitwuzla, settled for using the industry standard Yices @Dutertre2014, which is quite fast. `mcy`, Yosys' mutation coverage tool, was originally written to verify the correctness of self-checking testbenches and verify the coverage of a project's testbenches.
+TaMaRa was going to use the Bitwuzla @Niemetz2023 solver, but due to upstream issues with both Yosys and Bitwuzla, settled for using the industry standard Yices @Dutertre2014, which is quite fast.
+Yosys also features a `mutate` command that was originally written to verify the correctness of self-checking testbenches.
 Essentially, it injects faults into a design and verifies that the self-checking testbench correctly flags these mutated designs as invalid.
-#TODO("MCY and SBY")

-The purpose of applying equivalence checking to the TaMaRa verification flow is to formally prove (for specific circuits, at least) that the tool holds up one of its key properties: that it does not change the underlying behaviour of the circuit during processing.
-We could also check this using testbenches, or for simple combinatorial circuits by comparing the truth table manually, but SMT-based formal equivalence checking supports all circuit types and is much more reliable.
+The purpose of applying equivalence checking to the TaMaRa verification flow is to formally prove (for specific circuits, at least) that the tool holds up two of its key guarantees: that it does not change the underlying behaviour of the circuit during processing, and that it actually protects the circuit from SEUs.
+We could also check this using testbenches, or for simple combinatorial circuits by comparing the truth table manually, but SMT-based formal equivalence checking supports all circuit types and is more robust and reliable.
 If the formal equivalence check passes, we can be absolutely certain that the behaviour of the circuit has not changed, for all possible inputs; and for sequential circuits, for all possible inputs _and_ all possible states.

-Mutation coverage is slightly more complex, but essentially allows us to prove for a particular circuit that TaMaRa actually corrects a number of different variations of simulated SEUs.
-Using a technique developed by Engelhardt @mcyfault, we use `mcy`'s fault injection capabilities to #TODO("")

-=== Fault injection simulation
-While there are significant resources dedicated to ensuring that TaMaRa does not change the underlying behaviour of the circuit, we also need to prove that the algorithm works as intended; that is, it reduces or eliminates SEUs in digital circuits.
+The first guarantee, that the TaMaRa algorithm does not change the behaviour of the circuit, can be verified directly by using the formal equivalence checker and SMT solver.
+However, verifying the second guarantee - that TaMaRa actually protects against SEUs - is more challenging.
+To this, I devised a method that combines the `mutate` command with the equivalence checker.
+The _gold_ circuit (the circuit to be verified against) is set to be the original design, with no faults and no TaMaRa replicas.
+The _gate_ circuit (the circuit that is being verified) is set to the original circuit, with TaMaRa replicas, and then with a certain number of mutations.
+This methodology operates under the realisation that if the replicated circuit correctly masks faults, it should then also have the same behaviour as the non-replicated circuit minus the faults.

 === RTL fuzzing techniques
-In the software world, "fuzzing" refers to a process of randomly generating inputs designed to induce problematic behaviour in programs.
-Typically, fuzzing is started by referencing an initial corpus, and the program under test is then instrumented to add control flow tracking code.
-The goal of the fuzzer is to generate inputs such that the program reaches 100% instrumented branch coverage once the fuzzing process is completed.

-While fuzzing is typically started from an initial corpus, there has also been interest in fuzzing languages directly without any initial examples, using information from the language's grammar.
-One example is Holler's LangFuzz @Holler2012, which uses a tree formed by the JavaScript grammar to generate random, but valid, JavaScript code.
-Mozilla developers have used LangFuzz successfully to find numerous bugs in their SpiderMonkey JavaScript engine.
-Generating code from the grammar directly also has the advantage of making the fuzzing process significantly more efficient, as the fuzzer tool has the _a priori_ knowledge necessary to "understand" the language.
-Compared to using a general purpose random fuzzer that typically generates and mutates test cases on a byte-by-byte basis @Fioraldi2020, grammar fuzzers should be able to get significantly higher coverage of a target program much more efficiently.

-Although these techniques are typically used for software projects, they can also be useful for hardware, particularly for EDA tools.
-Herklotz @Herklotz2020 describes "Verismith", a tool capable of generating random and correct Verilog RTL.
-This is useful for TaMaRa verification, because it allows us to investigate _en masse_ whether the tool changes the behaviour of the underlying circuit.
-Hence, part of the TaMaRa verification flow will involve using Verismith to generate small random Verilog designs, and running TaMaRa end-to-end on these designs.
+As mentioned in @section:rtlfuzz, RTL fuzzing is an emerging technique for generating large-scale coverage of Verilog design files for EDA tools.
+Hence, part of the TaMaRa verification flow involves using Verismith
+@Herklotz2020  to generate small random Verilog designs, and running TaMaRa end-to-end on these designs.
 Initially, we will be looking for crashes, assert failures and memory errors using AddressSanitizer, but later we will also use Yosys' eqy tool to prove that the designs stay the same before and after TaMaRa runs.
 Using the GNU Parallel tool, this work can be trivially distributed across multiple cores.
-Running TaMaRa with the Verismith fuzzer on 1000 designs takes around 5 minutes on an AMD Ryzen 9 5950X workstation.
+Running TaMaRa with the Verismith fuzzer on 8192 small designs takes around 5 minutes on an AMD Ryzen 9 5950X workstation.

+To simplify the above, a shell script was developed to run this process end-to-end, and automatically clean up tests that did not fail; leaving only failed tests left over.
+With automatic timestamped directories, this is potentially a tool that could run as part of a continuous integration (CI) workflow for automatic validation.